millanek/tutorials/WPSG2022/README.md

 <p align="center"><img src="img/with_geneflow_bases.min4_NJ.jpg" alt="PAUP\*" width="600"></p>

 An examination of this reconstructed tree reveals that in this case we did not recover the topology of the [true tree](img/simulated_tree_with_geneflow.pdf) used as input to the simulation.
-Unlike in the true tree, in the reconstructed tree species  `S14` is "pulled outside" the group formed by  `S13,S15,S16`.
+Unlike in the true tree, in the reconstructed tree species  `S14` is  no longer included in the clade formed by  `S13,S15,S16`.
 This is most likely because of the gene-flow that `S14` received from `S00`.
 This is a typical pattern: when one species from within a group receives introgression from another group, it tends to be "pulled out" like this in phylogenetic reconstruction.
-One argument that could be made here is that the Neighbor Joining algorithm is outdated, and that perhaps newer, more sophisticated, methods would recover the correct tree.
+One argument that could be made here is that the Neighbor Joining algorithm is not appropriate for this purpose, and that perhaps newer, more sophisticated, methods would recover the correct tree.
 You can now try to apply SVDQuartets in PAUP\*, and also try any of the other phylogenomic methods you may know to see if any of these will succeed.

 <details>
 <summary>Click here to see the reconstructed SVDQuartets tree with gene-flow</summary>